SDS-AAU/M1-2018/M1_2_data_munging.md

 The good news is: The efforts of a small set of key-developers (foremost [Hadley Wickham](http://hadley.nz/)) has let to the development of the [`tidyverse`](https://www.tidyverse.org/), an ecosystem of R packages particularly designed for data science applications.
 All packages share an underlying design philosophy, common API, grammar, and data structures.

 Among the most amazing contributions here is [`dplyr`](https://dplyr.tidyverse.org/), a grammar of data manipulation, providing a consistent set of verbs that help you solve the most common data manipulation challenges.
-I use `dplyr` for 90% of my data-manipulation tasks for the following reasons: \* All the underlying code is runs optimized in `C++`, making it faster than most base R \* It consistently unifies the grammar of data manipulation to a small set of operations, which can be flexibly combined to master almost every task \* It is designed to work neathly with the `%>%` pipe-operator of [magrittr](hhttps://magrittr.tidyverse.org/) (more on that later) \* its syntax is very similar to the logic of `SQL` and other data-management languages \* It expanded far beoyond its original 5 verbs, and now replaces most base R commands with optimized, clever, and high-performance altgernatives \* It works neathly with many databases, such as `SQL`
+I use `dplyr` for 90% of my data-manipulation tasks for the following reasons:

+-   All the underlying code is runs optimized in `C++`, making it faster than most base R
+-   It consistently unifies the grammar of data manipulation to a small set of operations, which can be flexibly combined to master almost every task
+-   It is designed to work neathly with the `%>%` pipe-operator of [magrittr](hhttps://magrittr.tidyverse.org/) (more on that later)
+-   its syntax is very similar to the logic of `SQL` and other data-management languages
+-   It expanded far beoyond its original 5 verbs, and now replaces most base R commands with optimized, clever, and high-performance altgernatives
+-   It works neathly with many databases, such as `SQL`

+I will not touch on all packages there, but the complete `tidyverse` covers almost all issues of data manipulation.
+They all operate under the same logic, are fast, and usually your best choice for almost any given problem.
+Particularly `dplyr` is enourmeously powerfull, and has a lot more functions than the basics I cover here.
+So, for every given probloblem, your first question (to yourself or [stackoverflow](https://stackoverflow.com/)) should be:

+1: Is there a way to solve my problem in `dplyr`?
+2: If not, is there another `tidyverse` package dedicated to this problem?

 General syntax
 --------------